-On the other hand, the objectives of partner countries in sending personnel to Japan are not limited to medium- and long-term human resource development.
-They also could send their personnel to study Japan's experiences to re-create their own solutions for their specific issues such as the introduction of a new institution/system or improvements in the operation of their organization.
-JICA is strengthening those programs which could effectively facilitate partner countries to create their own solutions by utilizing the advantages of the training program that is technical cooperation conducted in Japan.
+On the other hand, objectives of partner countries in sending personnel to Japan are not limited to medium or long-term human resource development.
+They also could send their personnel to study Japan's experiences to re-create their own solutions for their specific issues such as the introduction of a new institution/system or improvements in the operation of their organizations.
+JICA is strengthening those programs which could effectively facilitate partner countries to create their own solutions by utilizing the advantages of the training program.

-JICA has classified Group and Region-Focused Training Programs into four standard categories as shown below, in order to clarify the objectives of the Group and Region-Focused Training Programs whose contents are becoming more diverse in response to changes in the environment surrounding the programs.
+JICA has classified Group and Region-Focused Training Programs into 4 standard categories as shown below to clarify objectives of the Group and Region-Focused Training

+Programs, of which the contents are becoming more diverse in response to recent environmental changes.,